kluctl/kluctl/docs/reference/templating/variable-sources.md

       - l2
 ```

-This configmap can be loaded via:
+This ConfigMap can be loaded via:

 ```yaml
 vars: